Welcome to the Island of Canna!

 Go underground - walk towards Tarbert (make sure you have a map!) and visit our mysterious souterrains and come up with your own theory of what they were used for….

-Isle of Canna Farm - all of Canna is a working farm stocking Blackface and Cheviot sheep, Highland and Beef Cattle,.
+Isle of Canna Farm - all of Canna is a working farm stocking Cheviot sheep, Highland and Beef Cattle,.
 You will be able to see the animals in the fields close at hand but please be careful not to disturb them at lambing and calving times.

 Shark!! keep an eye on the ocean and every so often you might just spot a Basking Shark, Dolphin or a Minke or Killer Whale.